-ONE SEMESTER

-Prerequisite: 86% in Biology (PS or HNRS)

-86% in Chemistry (PS or HNRS) or taking Chemistry concurrently
+RACC Grades 11-12 SEMESTER Prerequisite: 86% in Biology (PS or HNRS) 86% in Chemistry (PS or HNRS) or taking Chemistry concurrently Weighting: 20%

 The interests of pathogens are often at odds with those of humans.
 As a result, microbial diseases occur often, and emerging diseases are frequently in the news.
 The more we disturb the balance of nature and increase world-wide travel, the more often we increase the scope of disease outbreaks.
 In this rigorous, lab-based course, we will explore the fields of virology, microbiology, epidemiology, and immunology to gain an understanding of what makes us sick and how our body works tirelessly to keep us healthy.
 This course is recommended as a complement to course work in Anatomy and Physiology and/or AP Biology.
-Dual enrollment through RACC is available for this course.
-(Satisfies 1⁄2 credit of the STEM requirements)
+Dual Enrollment college credits may be available through RACC.